amoghe/go-upstart/README.md

 }
 ```

-This pkg also ships with a cmdline tool (`go-upstart-ctrl`) that allows you to exercise
+This pkg also ships with a cmdline tool (`go-upstart-tool` is in a subdir - so you won't get it on `go install`, you'll
+need to build it by running `go build` in the appropriate subdir under your`$GOPATH`).

+The tool is useful for testing that the pkg actually works when running on a system that has upstart because it allows
-this library without writing any go code.
+you to exercise the functions in this library without writing any go code.

 ## Gotchas!